ChimeHQ/RelativeCollections/README.md

 ### `DependantArray`

 A `DependantArray` is the simplest type.
 It stores a `Value` and `Weight` in a plain array.
-But do not be deceived!
-Arrays are extremely fast when N is small, and N is usually small.
 On its own, this type can be handy for many applications.
-But, it is also used as a building block for more complex things.
+But, it is also used as a building block for more complex structures.

 `DependantArray` conforms to `Sequence` and `RandomAccessCollection`.
 It supports CoW, just like other Swift collections.